Skip to content

 When a page triggers an error, the SDK will automatically execute:

-• Continuous recording: Record the full lifecycle data of the session from the moment the error is triggered.
+• Continuous recording: Record the full lifecycle data of the session from the time the error is triggered.

 • Precise compensation: Ensure no error scenarios are missed through an independent sampling channel.